This comprehensive list will make you consider nearshore software development if you are not already doing it.

 4- Cultural Affinity

 The way Costa Ricans communicate is frank, honest, and direct.
 The way they work is very much like what you are accustomed to in the States or Canada.
 You only need to stand in any corner in San Jose, and you will not notice much difference from being in the States: malls, the same fast-food restaurants, stores, and Starbucks.
 Everything is almost the same if you ignore the mountains, volcanoes, and people selling stuff on the street.
-There is a huge ex-pat community of retirees, students, and business owners that will make you feel at home if you stop by to do some business.
+There is a vast ex-pat community of retirees, students, and business owners that will make you feel at home if you stop by to do some business.

 5- English Fluency